Astolfo2001/flycast_arkadyzja_savestates/sushibar/README.md

 **Description:**

-Starts at title screen with 99 credits.
+Starts at title screen with FREE PLAY mode activated.